mattstyles/fps-now/readme.md

 fps.start()
 ```

+There is another use-case for setting `visual: false` which is if you just want to measure FPS and maybe make decisions in your application based on that.
+Visualisation is unnecessary for this.
+You can use the emitted `tick` event to access the frame rate history and do whatever you need with that record of history.

 ### Averaging

 By default only the last ticks frame rate is rendered, set `{averageFPS: true}` if you want an average of the samples.